Gibraltar

 Hotel and Restaurants

 We stayed at the Rock Hotel, centrally located, with beautiful views.
 We had a great room and lovely balcony where we could see Morocco across the strait.
-We both forgot about a UK adaptor but, fortunately, they had one EU type outlet for an electric kettle.
+We both forgot about a UK plug adaptor but, fortunately, they had one EU type outlet for an electric kettle.
 It allowed me to charge my phone, plus we were able to make coffee and tea the next morning.

 We had a very late lunch after getting down off “the rock”.
 It was after 3pm and surprisingly a number of restaurants seemed to follow Spanish hours and were closing.
 We did find some good fish and chips and some good cold beer at Aragon Bar.